scikit-hep/scikit-hep.github.io/pages/developers/packaging.md

     "numpy==1.17.3; python_version>='3.8'",
 ```

-This ensures the wheels built work with all versions of Numpy supported by
+This ensures the wheels built work with all versions of NumPy supported by
 Scikit-HEP.
 Whether you build the wheel locally or on CI, you can transfer it
-to someone else and it will work as long as the user has Numpy 1.13.3 or later.
+to someone else and it will work as long as the user has NumPy 1.13.3 or later.

 ## Versioning (medium/high priority)